ktbs/ktbs/doc/source/concepts/trace_time_management.rst

 .. warning::

-    If the trace origin is an opaque string, an error will occur.
+    If the trace origin is opaque, an error will occur.

 If the trace model unit is ``:sequence``, an automatic integer numbering could be generated.